grzegorzbartman/aerospace-sketchybar-config/README.md

 The `install.sh` script will:
 - ✓ Check if Homebrew is installed
-- ✓ Install AeroSpace, SketchyBar, JankyBorders, and Hack Nerd Font
+- ✓ Install AeroSpace, SketchyBar, JankyBorders, Ghostty, and Hack Nerd Font
 - ✓ Create symlinks for configuration files
 - ✓ Set up proper permissions
 - ✓ Start all services